Why You Should Stop Being A Perfectionist

 Do you ever feel underaccomplished?
 Do you hold yourself and others to unrealistically high standards?
 Then you might be a perfectionist.
 What is perfectionism?
 It's defined as "an irrational desire to achieve along with being overly critical of oneself and others."
 Perfectionism is unhealthy and can cause mental anguish.
 Want to learn more?
 Here are three dangers of being a perfectionist:

-1. Feeling depressed and anxious
+1. Perfectionism can make you feel depressed and anxious

 When you're a perfectionist, failing isn't in your vocabulary.
 Because perfectionists have unrealistic expectations of themselves that are impossible to live up to, most end up feeling depressed and anxious.
 While perfectionism alone doesn't cause depression, it's a contributing factor.